oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ## Client Authentication {#client-authentication}

-If the client type is confidential, the client and authorization server establish a client authentication method suitable for the security requirements of the authorization server.
+If the client has credentials, (is a confidential or credentialed client), the client and authorization server establish a client authentication method suitable for the security requirements of the authorization server.
 The authorization server MAY accept any form of client authentication meeting its security requirements.

-Confidential clients are typically issued (or establish) a set of client credentials used for authenticating with the authorization server (e.g., password, public/private key pair).
+Confidential and credentialed clients are typically issued (or establish) a set of client credentials used for authenticating with the authorization server (e.g., password, public/private key pair).